The Karen Kleiman

 Instead, a significant component of our hands-on training involves modeling the relational, philosophical style we believe essential to a positive therapeutic outcome: This setting is rich with intimate energy enabling participants to tap into their own areas of strength and vulnerability they bring to this work.
 Intensive study and introspection on this level creates a deeper understanding toward the development of core expert skills.

-*Our trainings are CE eligible and PSI approved as meeting criteria for the PMH-C certification.
+* Our 12 Hour and 6 Hour Trainings are PSI approved as meeting criteria for the PMH-C certification.

 Who We Train With